Herniated Disc Treatment and Causes

 The spine is a column of bones protected by rounded gel-like cushions in between them.
 These gel-like cushions contain a hard outer layer and a nucleus.
 The annulus (outer layer) and the nucleus form the disc.
 When a fragmentation or tear occurs, it can be pushed out of its outer layer.
 This bulge causes damage to the spinal nerves that surround the spine, causing pain.

 Pain due to a bulging disc can be felt in the cervical or lumbar region.
 A bulging disc is unable to perform its function which is to act as a shock absorber within the spine.
 The herniation can cause pain ranging from mild to severe.

 Signs and Symptoms

 The level of pain caused by a bulging disc varies; it depends where it is located and how large the herniation is.
 But most herniations occur in the lumbar spine.
 It is common to have pain regardless of where the bulge is since it may press into the nerves surrounding it.

 Some pain is not felt at all if the injury is not pressing on any nerves.
 At times, there is only mild back pain.
-Pain can be temporary, episodal or chronic.
+Pain can be temporary, or episodal.
 Disruption on the nerves, especially if the bulge is bigger, will cause radiating pain.

 Typically, a herniated disc may be suspected if any of the following is experienced: